prrvchr/SQLiteOOo/README.md

 ### What has been done for version 1.0.0:

 - Integration of SQLite JDBC version 3.42.0.0.
+I especially want to thank [gotson][26] for the [many improvements to the SQLite JDBC driver][27] that made it possible to use SQLite in LibreOffice/OpenOffice.

 ### What remains to be done for version 1.0.0: